 Year two provides the opportunity to explore new areas of 3D Effects for Performance and Fashion such as digital technology and working collaboratively with industry.

-You will be able to study a Cultural and Historical Studies unit of your choice, to broaden or deepen your learning of areas relating to your chosen field.
+The Cultural and Historical Studies unit Critical Issues in Fashion Research will broaden or deepen your learning of areas relating to your chosen field.
 You will be able to learn alongside students from other courses and will read relevant academic texts and complete a formal academic essay for assessment.

 This unit aims to develop your practitioner identity and consider your personal manifesto for performance, by completing a performance proposal for a performance event around a location, and stimulus of your choosing.
 It will allow you to expand your understanding of the work of practitioners who you find useful, inspiring, and interesting, before then applying that knowledge in the creation of your own performance event.